ipfs-inactive/blog/content/post/66-london-hack-week-report.md

 --------------------------------------

-Thank you to @858Heather, @jamiejn, @angiemaguire, @olizilla and @alanshaw for helping us putting this amazing hack week and IPFS London Meetup, y'all are a rockstars!!!!
+Thank you to @858Heather, @jamiejn, @angiemaguire, @olizilla and @alanshaw for helping us putting this amazing hack week and IPFS London Meetup!

 This is it, it was a great success!
 Thank you all that joined and I'm sorry for those who couldn't come this time.
 See you all on the next Hack Week!!